 The problem is that fault can be hard to prove in a distracted driving case.
 Sometimes, the distracted driver admits it—either in the initial shocked moments after the accident or in talking to police at the scene.
 When drivers tell police that they were distracted, it should be included in the police report, and this is one way we can establish that the other driver was at fault.

 Another way to show fault in a distracted driving case is through witness statements, including your own statement and the observations of witnesses who may have seen the driver’s distracted behavior such as talking on a cell phone or eating a hamburger.
 If cell phone use is the culprit, we can sometimes get cell phone records that will show whether the driver was talking or texting at the time of the accident.
 And in a few cases—such as when you’re rear-ended while sitting still at a stop light—there simply is no other logical explanation for the accident.
 Because proving fault in a distracted driving case can be complicated, it is important to get a lawyer working on your case as soon as possible.
+An Atlanta rear-end collision lawyer can help you file a claim against the responsible driver and recover.

 How much money can I recover for a distracted driving accident claim?